PabloMK7/kartdlphax/README.md

 - [CTRPF](https://gbatemp.net/threads/ctrpluginframework-blank-plugin-now-with-action-replay.487729/) (by [Nanquitas](https://github.com/Nanquitas)).
 - [nitpic3d](https://github.com/luigoalma/nitpic3d)'s developer [luigoalma](https://github.com/luigoalma) for his huge help.
 - [Kartic](https://github.com/hax0kartik) for his huge help and all the people from his development discord server.
+- [ihaveamac](https://github.com/ihaveamac) for helping me try the exploit in an American console.

 ## Notice
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR